hhrd-cs/hhrd-cs.github.io/week-1.md

 # Week 1: CS Applications & Installation
 {: .no_toc }

-This week will cover the importance and applications of CS and help you set up your laptop with the Intellij development environment and the JDK.
+This week will cover the importance and applications of computer science and help you set up your laptop with the Intellij development environment and the JDK.
 {: .fs-6 .fw-300 }

 <details open markdown="block">